 The current high school reform movement has drawn attention to practices, like Ninth Grade Academies (NGAs), designed to support the transition to high school.
 NGAs are self-contained units located in a designated area of the school.
 The academy is staffed with its own dedicated teaching faculty, guidance staff, and social services to create an intact community for this transition year.
 These NGAs are organized around interdisciplinary teacher teams that have students and planning times in common.
 NGAs support personalized relationships among and between students and teachers.
 The teaming of teachers and student support more consistent classroom composition and student peer groups while decreasing anonymity and increasing students’ sense of community.
 Students have a consistent group of teachers who are accountable for their success, and teachers have a chance to coordinate their coursework to better meet the needs of their students.

 Little is known about the extent to which NGAs are being used or their impact on student engagement and achievement in school, although available evidence is promising.
-MDRC’s comprehensive study, conducted with Johns Hopkins University and Broward County Public Schools, represents the first investigation of the effectiveness of NGAs as a strategy to improve students’ successful transition into and through high school.
+MDRC’s comprehensive study, conducted with Johns Hopkins University and Broward County Public Schools, represents the first investigation of the large-scale implementiation and effectiveness of NGAs as a strategy to improve students’ successful transition into and through high school.